 Mental Health and Diversity Specialist

-A Peace Corps Response Volunteer (PCRV) is needed to serve as a Mental Health and Diversity Specialist in the Health and Environment Department of the Ministry of Education (MEP).
+The Health and Environment Department of the Ministry of Education (MEP) in Costa Rica has requested the support of a Peace Corps Response Volunteer (PCRV) to serve as a Mental Health and Diversity Specialist.
 The Health and Environment Department focuses on promoting healthy lifestyle practices through comprehensive sexuality education and encouraging youth participation.
 The department designs the national health prevention policies for youth at different levels of the national education system.
 Over the past three years, the department has been working on a number of strategies to support diversity in the educational system and specifically the LGBTQI population.

 Please note that departure dates and other details of this project could change because of the uncertainties as Peace Corps and local partners resume volunteer operations.
 Candidates selected for this position will be arriving in Costa Rica together as a group, so while the departure dates for the whole group could change, dates cannot be changed for individual candidates.

 Ministry of Public Education